makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can let people know what I am doing
-I want to post a message (peep) to chitter
+I want to post a message (Peep) to Chitter

-As a maker
+As a Maker
 So that I can see what others are saying
 I want to see all peeps in reverse chronological order